danwaters/Partfinder7000/README.md

 # Part Finder 7000
 Part Finder 7000 is an example iOS app that finds parts using Azure Cognitive Services (Custom Vision), Azure Search, Azure Blob Storage and Xamarin.Forms.

+This is a visual search app.
+The user uses the camera to automatically identify an object ("a part"), and is then redirected to a list of relevant information about that part.
+The toggle switch, when off, returns a Bing search (see 1st gif).
+When the toggle switch is on, it uses Azure Search to return data from documents in Blob Storage with text matching the part number (see 2nd gif).

 <img align="left" src="https://user-images.githubusercontent.com/780735/33389087-65fb60a6-d4f7-11e7-99fd-99ec574cd4ab.gif" width="200"/>
 <img src="https://user-images.githubusercontent.com/780735/33389101-6f05392e-d4f7-11e7-86cd-0f4df2e421fc.gif" width="200"/>